pdl/jtl/spec/draft.md

 An instruction, when executed, MUST produce one of the following results:

-- A nodelist, which may have zero or more nodes.
+- A nodelist, which may contain zero or more nodes.
 This may be used in another calculation.
 - A void sesult, indicating that no result was expected.
 This is distinct from an empty nodelist.

 ### Evaluation